ckelner/cloud-fidius/README.md

 ## Config
 Fidius is built on top of [Boto 3](https://github.com/boto/boto3) which utilizes the AWS SDK, and therefore re-uses AWS configuration.
-Therefore if you've ever used the AWS CLI tools, you'll likely already have the following configuration available to Fidius.
+Thus if you have ever used the AWS CLI tools, you'll likely already have the following configuration available to Fidius.